liamwhite/cookie_check/README.md

 # cookie_check

 Checking authentication of Rails sessions through a C API, via safe Rust.
-Does not verify the signature of the cookie before decoding it.
+Verifies the signature of the cookie before decoding it.
 Does not panic back into C. Requires openssl.

-**Don't use this (yet)!
-It doesn't check the signature of the session and is susceptible to a padding oracle.**

 ## Parameters